shruthisagar/flask_tutorial/README.md

 - Introduction to Mongo DB
 - Running a simple application on Flask
 - Connecting Mongo to Flask
+- Using postman to work with the APIs
 - Creating a database (a very simple sales database is considered in the tutorial)
 - Using before_request decorators for authentication
 - Using Blueprints